Postpartum Depression Symptoms

 - Treatment options for PPD include illness education, support groups, psychotherapy, and/or medication.
-Particular care is taken when considering medication given the potential risks of exposing an infant to the medications through breastfeeding.
+Particular care is taken when considering medication given the potential risks of exposing a baby to the medications through breastfeeding.

-- Women who have suffered from postpartum depression are much more likely to have depression again sometime in the future.
+- New moms who have suffered from peripartum depression are much more likely to have depression again sometime in the future.
 Children of a mother or father with PPD are at risk for emotional challenges.

-- Intensive nursing intervention can help prevent the development of postpartum depression.
+- Intensive nursing intervention can help prevent the development of peripartum depression.

-What is postpartum depression?
-Are there different types of postpartum depression?
+What are postpartum depression and peripartum depression?
+Are there different types of peripartum depression?

-Postpartum depression may be the most common problem associated with childbirth.
+Postpartum depression, now included in the describer of depression with peripartum onset (during pregnancy or within a month after giving birth), may be the most common problem associated with childbirth.
 It has been described as afflicting prominent historical figures like author/suffragist Charlotte Perkins Gilman in the 19th century.
-This illness is characterized by depression that a woman experiences within four weeks of childbirth, affecting about 9-16% of women who give birth.
-Postpartum depression occurs after one out of every eight deliveries in the United States, affecting about half a million women every year.
-Postpartum depression is also called major depression with postpartum onset.
-Delusional thinking after childbirth, called postpartum psychosis, affects about one in every thousand women.
+This illness is characterized by depression that a woman experiences either during pregnancy or within four weeks of giving birth, affecting about 3%-6% of women who give birth, up to 20% when only women with postpartum depression, rather than including those who are depressed during the pregnancy are counted.
+Peripartum depression occurs after one out of every eight deliveries in the United States, affecting about half a million women every year.
+Peripartum depression is also called major depression with peripartum onset.
+Delusional thinking after childbirth, called postpartum psychosis, affects about one in every 500 to 1,000 women.

 Unfortunately, up to 50% of individuals with postpartum depression or postpartum psychosis are never detected.
 That can result in devastating outcomes for the patient and family.
-For example, postpartum psychosis is thought to have been a potential factor in Andrea Yates drowning her five children in 2001 and was explored as a factor in Susan Smith drowning her two sons.
+For example, postpartum psychosis is thought to have been a potential factor in Andrea Yates drowning her five children in 2001 and was explored as a factor in Susan Smith drowning her two sons in 1994.